flarum/docs/docs/extend/api.md

 ### Resource Definition

 The API resource class must extend the `Flarum\Api\Resource\AbstractDatabaseResource` class when interacting with Eloquent models, and `Flarum\Api\Resource\AbstractResource` when not.
 The `type` method should return a unique string that identifies the resource type.
-In the case of a database resource, a model method must return the class name of the model.
+In the case of a database resource, the `model` method must return the class name of the model (`::class` property).

 ```php
 use Flarum\Api\Resource\AbstractDatabaseResource;